Free-State-Analytics/voxanalysis/README.md

 cultural and linguistic backgrounds earned him the President’s Distinguished Diversity Award at UTSA.

-#### Alonzo Andrews, PhD, BCBA, LBA-TX - VOX Analysis Researcher
+#### Alonzo Andrews, MA, BCBA, LBA-TX - VOX Analysis Researcher

-Dr. Alonzo Andrews served as the director of the Autism Treatment Center in San Antonio for 24 years, where he led the delivery of behavioral services for individuals with autism spectrum disorders.
+Alonzo Andrews served as the director of the Autism Treatment Center in San Antonio for 24 years, where he led the delivery of behavioral services for individuals with autism spectrum disorders.
 His work included developing residential programs for children and adults, operating a state-certified private school, and providing outpatient